Financial Planning Strategies to Enhance Qualified Small Business Stock (QSBS)

 Section 1045 Rollovers

 IRC Section 1045 allows QSBS holders other planning opportunities to minimize their tax liability.
 For instance, if a shareholder has held QSBS stock for more than six months but has not yet met the 5-year holding period requirement at the time of a sale, they can reinvest the sale proceeds into another QSBS-eligible company through a Section 1045 rollover.
-By doing so, the shareholder can meet the 5-year QSBS requirement and benefit from the $10 million capital gain exemption upon the sale of the second company.
+By doing so, the shareholder can meet the 5-year QSBS requirement and benefit from the $10 million capital gain exclusion upon the sale of the second company.
 One caveat here is that the rollover must occur within 60 days of the sale.

 The attractive capital gain exclusion for QSBS can often be maintained when a company is purchased for new equity in the acquiring company.
-If a QSBS holder receives new non-QSBS shares from an acquisition after only a 3-year holding period, then the $10 million exemption is maintained within the new shares.
+If a QSBS holder receives new non-QSBS shares from an acquisition after only a 3-year holding period, then the $10 million exclusion is maintained within the new shares.
 That said, any subsequent growth in the new shares wouldn’t qualify for QSBS.

 QSBS Stacking Strategy